 Here’s a tough ID challenge to round out the week.

-Answer (highlight the text to see the answer): This is a Red-backed Salamander (Plethodoncinereus), one of the most common salamanders in our area.
-You might be thinking “But…it doesn’t have a red back!?!”
+Answer: This is a red-backed salamander (Plethodoncinereus), one of the most common salamanders in our area.
+You might be thinking “But…it doesn’t have a red back!”
 That’s where the tricky part of the ID comes in—this is a dark morph of the species, often known as a “lead-back” because it is so dark in color.

 Play with worms!

 Look for worms under rocks and logs…then go ahead and (gently) pick them up and hold them while they squirm.